willding123/Shift-Equivariant-Vision-Transformers/get_started.md

 ### Training from scratch on ImageNet-1K

-To train a `Swin Transformer` on ImageNet from scratch, run:
+To train a `Polyphase ViT_S/16` on ImageNet from scratch, run:

 ```bash
 python -m torch.distributed.launch --nproc_per_node <num-of-gpus-to-use> --master_port 12345  main.py \
 --cfg <config-file> --data-path <imagenet-path> [--batch-size <batch-size-per-gpu> --output <output-directory> --tag <job-tag>]
 ```

+To train a `Polyphase ViT_B/16` on ImageNet from scratch, run:

+To train a `Polyphase Twins_B` on ImageNet from scratch, run:

 **Notes**: